jherasdo/pythonic-chemistry/README.md

-<h1 align="center">Pythonic Chemistry: From Basics to Advanced Applications for Chemistry</h1>
+<h1 align="center">Pythonic Chemistry: From Basic Python to Advanced Applications for Chemistry</h1>

 Add a cool intro here!